NRCan-IETS-CE-O-HBC/HousingModels/OptFramework/readme.txt

 	  ./Install -d ~/ --xml --no_training --no_dbs --silent --force --extra-debug --noX -v bps ish prj

+	Note: Cygwin needs these installation packages for successful compile/link and use: libxslt
+			libxml2
+			libsqlite
+			subversion
+			fortran (gfortran just installs libs so don't get gfortran executable!) g++ (needed for g++ executable)
+			Git

+		- I also added the "make" package but it may be that "fortran" or "g++" includes that.

 RUN A SIMULATION FOR A SINGLE DESIGN
 ------------------------------------